 The input of this pipeline is a pair of Sentinel-1 SLC product in their native SENTINEL-SAFE format (zipped or unzipped product are both supported).
-The inputs shall be acquired with the same acquisition geometry (i.e. same relative orbit), which means in practice that they
+The inputs shall be acquired with the same acquisition geometry (i.e. same relative orbit), which means in practice that they are acquired in a

 Table 5.
-Exposed parameters in S1 Change detection-Amplitude Change Detection and Multi-temporal Coherence
+Exposed parameters in S1 Change detection - Amplitude Change Detection and Multi-temporal Coherence